|

 The McVeigh execution supposedly brings "closure" to those who

-survived or lost loved ones in the Oklahoma City bombing.
+survived or lost loved ones in the Oklahoma City

 Unsung Hero: Glenn Wilburn.